Alien (franchise): Video games

 Since the launch of the Alien franchise, there have been numerous video games released over the years, spanning a variety of genres.
 In addition to appearances in crossover video games, including those from the Alien vs. Predator franchise, Mortal Kombat X, and Dead by Daylight, the four films from the original series were adapted into video games, typically multiple times.

 The first release was Alien (1982) for the Atari 2600, inspired heavily by Pac-Man.
 A second adaptation of the first film was released in 1984.

-The sequel, Aliens was adapted into four different video games: two different 1986 games titled Aliens: The Computer Game, a collection of minigames by Activision and a first-person shooter by Software Studios; as well as two different games titled Aliens, a 1987 MSX platformer by Square and a 1990 arcade shoot 'em up by Konami.
+The sequel, Aliens was adapted into four different video games: two different 1986 games titled Aliens: The Computer Game, one of them a collection of minigames by Activision, and the other one a first-person shooter by Software Studios; as well as two different games titled Aliens, a 1987 MSX platformer by Square and a the other one a 1990 arcade shoot 'em up by Konami.

 Acclaim Entertainment released three different games based on Alien 3; two different run and gun platformers - one for consoles in 1992, another for the SNES a year later - and a Game Boy adventure game in 1993.
 Sega also released a light gun arcade game Alien 3: The Gun in 1993.
 Acclaim's first-person shooter Alien Trilogy was released in 1996 and their adaptation of Alien Resurrection was released in 2000 as a PlayStation first-person shooter.

 Other Alien games include Mindscape's adventure game Aliens: A Comic Book Adventure (1995), the first-person shooter Aliens Online (1998), the Game Boy Color action game Aliens: Thanatos Encounter (2001), the mobile phone game Aliens: Unleashed (2003), and the arcade game Aliens: Extermination (2006).
 In 2014, Play Mechanix and Raw Thrills released Aliens: Armageddon, a rail gun first person shooter that hit arcades soon after.
 Between 2016 and 2017, Zen Studios released downloadable content packs in a product line called "Alien vs. Pinball", featuring three virtual pinball tables based around the Alien and Alien vs. Predator franchises for Zen Pinball 2, Pinball FX 2 and Pinball FX 3.